optimizely/scribe/content/stories/upworthy.md

 ### Optimize for Maximum Shareability

-“We’re very focused on creating the best pos-sible experience for our users and the Upworthy community,” explains Peter.
+“We’re very focused on creating the best possible experience for our users and the Upworthy community,” explains Peter.
 “We want people on our site to really enjoy a piece of content and share it in huge numbers.
 Part of this is about curating great content.
 But it’s also about taking the time to optimize every part of the experience for maximum shareability and satisfaction.”

 ### Test and Iterate

-Peter’s two-phased approach first solidified the strongest place-ment for the content module and then honed in on design specifics.
+Peter’s two-phased approach first solidified the strongest placement for the content module and then honed in on design specifics.
 By finding what module actually performed best and then dialing in on the details, Peter was able to find the best possible user experience.

 ### Question Assumptions